One More Night (Maroon 5 song): Chart performance

 "One More Night" debuted at number 22 on the Australian ARIA Singles Chart issue dated July 22, 2012.
 The following week, the song climbed from number 22 to number 7.
 For the week ending August 5, 2012, the song remained at number 4.
 For the week ending August 12, 2012, the song moved to number 2, tying with the peak position of their previous two singles "Payphone" and "Moves Like Jagger".
 On the New Zealand Singles Chart, the song debuted at number 21, moved from 21 to number 3 and reached number-one.
 It remained at the top for three consecutive weeks, before falling to number 2, where it stayed for two consecutive weeks.
 In Sweden, the song debuted at number 43 on the Sverigetopplistan chart.
 Later, it jumped to number 28, while in its third week, it climbed to number 18.
-It has since peaked at number 5.
+It later peaked at number 5.

-It spent two consecutive weeks at number 8 on the UK Singles Chart on the weeks ending 27 October 2012 and 3 November 2012.
+It spent two consecutive weeks at number 8 on the UK Singles Chart on the weeks ending October 27, 2012, and November 3, 2012.
 It spent 28 weeks in the top 100, 15 of which were in the top 40.